 "Adulterated specimen" means a specimen that has been altered, as evidenced by test results showing either a substance that is not normally present in the specimen or showing an abnormal concentration of a substance that is normally present in the specimen.

 "Alcohol" means the intoxicating agent in beverage alcohol or any low molecular weight alcohols such as ethyl, methyl or isopropyl alcohol.
-The term includes beer, wine, spirits and medications, such as cough syrup, that contain alcohol.
+The term includes beer, wine, spirits and medicines that contain alcohol, like cough syrup.